 Although they are structured differently, there are many similarities between Capsule CRM’s contact management and Insightly’s contact management.
 For starters, they both support single entries as well as importing of numerous contacts at the same time.
 The subsequent contact information page is also well-detailed on both systems.
 Apart from history, you get to view each contact’s files, tasks, plus basic profile information.

-Insightly and Capsule also attempt to reveal the relationships between the contacts and various entities.
+Insightly and Capsule also attempt to reveal the customer relationship between the contacts and various entities.
 You can monitor how each contact is connected to various tasks and emails from their respective pages.

 Then when it comes to management of contact lists, both Capsule CRM and Insightly offer an array of powerful grouping and filtering tools.